 Other animal adventures include the butterfly park or the KL Tower mini zoo.
 For a little bit of photographic fun, you could check out the Upside Down House near the Kuala Lumpur Tower.
-There’s just so many fun things to do!
+There are just so many fun things to do!

 It is quite easy to get around Kuala Lumpur with kids too, as the public transport system is very easy and affordable.
-There’s even some free hop on hop off buses that run around the city.
+There are even some free hop on hop off buses that run around the city.
 Kuala Lumpur is a fantastic family holiday destination!

 Contributed By: Frugalfemaleabroad.com

 The Philippines may not be the first place that comes to mind when planning a family vacation, but there’s a lot going for it.
 This Southeast Asian tropical paradise is blessed with islands, beaches, and beautiful scenery.